-I know that it is just now November, but sometimes the best Christmas gift requires some advanced planning.
-My idea was one of those, but it was completely worth it.
+Sometimes the best Christmas gift require a little advanced planning.
+My “best Christmas gift” idea was one of those, but it was completely worth it.
 It’s an original Tried It Tuesday idea born out of need.
 Here’s why.

 Any parent of two or more children can tell you that making the jump from being a one-child family to a multiple-children family is daunting.
 The adjustment from one to two (or more, if you get blessed with multiples) is a big one.